 Development of Self-Reliance These students work on becoming self-reliant.
 Commonly, students learn to walk by them selves and carry their items - sweater, lunch box and water bottle.
 They learn to say goodbye to their mom and dad in the morning.
 Students learn to take their shoes off and put on their slippers.
 This helps with the development of eye-hand coordination and fine motor skills.
 At this age a child may have difficulty with separation from their parent at drop off.
 However we notice with perseverance and repetition the child normalizes quickly and learns to wave good-bye happily.
 These students are explorative and like to use their imagination in class and outside.

 Classroom and Circle Circle time includes calendar, weather, songs, Suzy sound, updates on the day and special events or visitors.
-Other circles include a book, story time, puppets, flannel board or visual props, singing and interaction with sign language.
+Other circles include a book, story time, puppets, flannel board or visual props, singing and Spanish.
 Math and language are part of the curriculum every day, along with work in the cultural area of the classroom.
 Students are encouraged to play soccer with coach Luis.
-Sign language is part of the daily routine and students are guided to use sign throughout the day.
 Art, music, and drama are incorporated into the themes of study and are an integral part of early childhood development.
 Sea Lily students are exposed to culinary practices as well as encouraged to try new foods to eat with friends and serve others.

 “To assist a child we must provide him with an environment which will enable him to develop freely.”
 Maria Montessori

 2 years 3 months – 3 years 11 months